When parents separate it is common for no agreement (even an informal one) to be in place about family law matters; including child support.

 What is child support?

-Child support is a payment made by a parent for the financial benefit of children following the end of a marriage or relationship.
+Child support is a payment that is made by a parent for the financial benefit of their children.
+This payment is only available when parents have separated.
 The duty as a parent to pay for their child will generally end when the child turns 18.

 What are the different options?